maxpenner/DECT-NR-Plus-SDR/README.md

 hw.set_freq_tc(3890.0e6);
 ```

 The CPU cores used may also require modification as both FT and PT use specific cores for their threads.
-For instance, in `radio.json` the thread handling TX is specified as:
+For instance, in `radio.json` the thread handling received IQ samples is specified as:

 ```JSON
 "rx_thread_config": [0, 1]
 ```

 The first number 0 is the priority offset (or niceness), so here the thread is started with the highest priority 99 - 0 = 99.
 The second number 1 specifies the CPU core.
-Both numbers can also be negative, in which case the scheduler selects the priority and the CPU core.
+Both numbers can also be negative, in which case the scheduler selects the priority and/or the CPU core.
 Further thread specifications can be found in all `.json` configuration files.

-### On the FT:
+#### On the FT:

 ```console
 cd bin/